nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

 To work with the nRF9160 DK firmware and certificates, install `nRF Connect for Desktop`_.

-After installing and starting the application, install the Cellular Monitor app.
+After installing the application, start it and install the following applications in nRF Connect for Desktop:

+* Cellular Monitor - A cross-platform tool for Nordic Semiconductor nRF91 Series devices, used for capturing and analyzing modem traces to evaluate communication and view network parameters.
+* Quick Start - A cross-platform tool for guided setup and installation procedures.

 .. _nrf9160_gs_updating_fw: